Thailand Visa Requirements from Dubai: Documents Checklist

 How recent must my bank statement be for a Thailand visa?

 Your bank statement must cover the most recent 3 consecutive months before your application date.
 The statement should be dated within 30 days of your application submission.
-Statements older than one month from the application date are typically not accepted by the Thai Embassy in Abu Dhabi.
+Statements older than one month from the application date are typically not accepted.

 Do I need to translate my documents into Thai or English?

-The Thai Embassy in Abu Dhabi accepts documents in English.
+The Thai e-Visa system accepts documents in English.
 Arabic documents (such as Arabic-language bank statements) should be submitted with an official English translation.
 Most UAE banks issue bilingual statements in both English and Arabic — use the English version for your application.

 Need Expert Visa Assistance?